skatejs/skatejs/README.md

 ### `render (element)`

-Invokes the `render()` lifecycle callback on the specified element for the components that are bound to it.
-If no components are found for the element, nothing happens.
+Invokes the `render()` lifecycle callback on the specified element for the component that is bound to it.
+If no component is found for the element, nothing happens.

 ```js
 var hello = skate('x-hello', {